← Dashboard ↑ Back to Top

 Remember Module 4 when you checked your vendor on 403bwise.org and got a red light (high fees)?
 You might have thought, "Great, I'm stuck with this vendor forever."

 WRONG.
-You're not stuck.
+In most districts, you're not stuck.

-In most states and districts, YES.
-You have the right to choose any vendor on your district's approved list.
+Most teachers don't realize they can switch vendors while staying at their current job — you have the right to choose any vendor on your district's approved list.
 If you're currently with a high-fee insurance company and want to move to Fidelity, Vanguard, or another low-cost provider on your district's approved vendor list, you can do that.
+Here's exactly how to do it:

 ✅ When You Can Switch: